prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 ## IntelliJ Chapter 08 Source Code
 Delete Stock Class Phase 1, 2, 3, and 4.

+## Recap: Static vs. instance methods
+Differences between `static` and instance From the [Java Language Specification](https://docs.oracle.com/javase/specs/jls/se23/html/jls-8.html#jls-8.4.3.2):

+> A method that is declared `static` is called a _class method_.

+> A class method is **always invoked** **without reference to a particular object**.
+The declaration of a class method introduces a static context), which limits the use of constructs that refer to the current object.
+Notably, the keywords `this` and `super` are prohibited in a static context, as are unqualified references to instance variables, instance methods, and type parameters of lexically enclosing declarations.

+> A method that is not declared `static` is called an _instance method_, and sometimes called a non-`static` method.

+> An instance method is **always invoked with respect to an object**, which becomes the current object to which the keywords `this` and `super` refer during execution of the method body.

 ## Recap: Classes vs. Objects
 In lectures, I use the terms "Class" and "Object" interchangeably.
 I ask, "Can someone name a Java Object?" and say "Classes have methods", but I am referring to the same set of things.